justin-p/geoexplorer/server/README.md

 ## Running the Server

 You can run the server using Docker Compose or directly with Uvicorn.
+Make sure the machine you are running the server on is publicly accessible on the chosen server port.

 ### Using Docker Compose